-It doesn’t matter who you are, or whether you live in an apartment, traditional house, a huge mansion or at The White House, everyone including myself, has a tendency at some point in their lives to hold onto things that they have absolutely no intentions of ever using, as well as the things that they no longer have a purpose for, unless dust bunnies count.
+It doesn’t matter who you are, or whether you live in an apartment, traditional house, a huge mansion or at The White House, everyone including myself has a tendency at some point in their life to hold onto things that they have absolutely no intentions of ever using, as well as the things that they no longer have a purpose for, unless collecting dust bunnies count.
 Why does this continue to happen?

 Let’s face it, human beings are “creatures of habit” we love stuff, can’t get enough stuff and for that reason we continue to purchase more things that we don’t need, don’t truly like or really want.
 “It’s called clutter!”